One-Hit Wonders: The Song Is Remembered, but Do You Remember the Artist?

 Billy Ray Cyrus — “Achy Breaky Heart”

 Although he has released 14 albums and 44 singles, Billy Ray Cyrus is still primarily known for his 1992 hit, “Achy Breaky Heart.”
 Well, that and maybe the fact that he is also the father of Miley Cyrus.
-Recently he just released a cover of Charlie Daniels “Long Haired Country Boy” with his fiancé Firerose.
+Last year he released a cover of Charlie Daniels’ “Long Haired Country Boy” with his fiancé ex-wife Firerose and in 2024 continues to release new music.

 Lou Bega — “Mambo No. 5 (A Little Bit Of …)”

 German-born Lou Bega began as a rapper and hip-hop artist.
 Influenced by Latin music while in Miami, Bega returned to Germany to come up with his first single in 1999.
 “Mambo No. 5 (A Little Bit Of …)” skyrocketed, sending his debut album, A Little Bit of Mambo, into the Top 10 as well.
 Bega has delivered four albums since then; none have been popular in the U.S. The song recently has been making headlines when it came out that famous author Stephen King is such a huge fan of this song it almost cost him his marriage.
-As for Bega himself he is still making music and playing live.
+As for Bega himself, he just celebrated the 25-year anniversary of the song and is still making music and playing live.

 Lipps Inc. — “Funkytown”